Download CBSE Class 11 Physics Lab Manual 2023-24 Session in PDF

 metre scale used as a bar pendulum.

-rubber and compare them by drawing their elastic hysteresis curve.
+rubber and approximate them by drawing their elastic hysteresis curve.

 load-extension graph.

-Project 10To study the effect of nature of the surface on emission and absorption
+Project 9To study the effect of the nature of the surface on emission and absorption of radiation.

 Class 11 Physics Lab Manual Practical Work